cazgp/comic-rocket-firefox/README.md

 * Provided your browser is logged onto Comic Rocket, it checks to see if you have any unread comics.
 * If so, it displays a list with the progress (25/30).
 * Click the link to read the comic.
+* Checks comic rocket every 15 minutes for new updates.

 TODO
 ====

-* Notifications of new comics
-* Window resizing / panel height + width when there are few unread comics
+* When there are few unread comics, the panel window is longer than it needs to be.